 The faculty present at the LAS Spring Faculty Meeting will vote on nominations for LAS Standing Committees.
-The slate of nominees for these committees will be updated on this site Friday mornings by noon.
+The slate of nominees for these committees will be updated on this site prior to the Spring Faculty Meeting.

 The College Bylaws (VI.7.4) provide that "Additional nominations, with the nominees' consent, may be presented by a petition signed by eight voting members submitted to the Secretary of the Faculty at least three calendar days prior to the election."